tranhayem/Self-Learning/README.md

 ## Overrides

-The contents of "overrides" folders are automatically required and included in builds.
+The contents of "overrides" folders are automatically  and included in builds.
 These should not be explicitly mentioned in "requires" or "uses" in code.
 This area is intended for overrides like these: